 Housed in the College of Health Sciences

 , the Physician Assistant Studies program instruction is rooted in the University’s mission to provide students with excellent clinical training, focused on evidence-based medicine theory and holistic patient care.
-The University’s Gross Anatomy Lab is a valuable asset to students - what sets Salus apart is it is one of the country’s few PA programs to offer a cadaver-based anatomy program.
 Upon successful completion of the program, students receive a Master of Medical Science degree (MMS).

 The Salus University PA program